awgn/cgrep/README.md

      --fileline           When edit option is specified, pass the list of matching files in file:line format (e.g. vim 'file-line' plugin)

-Concurrency:
-  -j --threads=INT        Number threads to run in parallel

 Miscellaneous:
      --verbose=INT        Verbose level: 1, 2 or 3